-Bridging Gaps was started by a group of Bristol women who have experienced trauma, including addiction, homelessness, mental health problems, sexual exploitation, domestic and sexual violence, and poverty.
-The women worked alongside ARC West researcher Michelle Farr and academic GP Lucy Potter to establish Bridging Gaps.
+Bridging Gaps was started by academic GP Lucy Potter and a group of Bristol women who have experienced trauma, including addiction, homelessness, mental health problems, sexual exploitation, street sex work, domestic and sexual violence, and poverty.

 Our goal was to improve access to primary care for people who have complex needs and have experienced trauma, in collaboration with GP practices and people with lived experience.
 We wanted to offer tailored approaches for different GP practices, to improve access for people who may otherwise struggle to get the services they need.